arnemertz/fix/README.md

 I will blog along and write a developer diary.
 See http://arne-mertz.de/category/fix/ for more info.

-In the current state I won't accept pull requests and issues.
+In the current state I won't accept pull requests.